openmainframeproject/tac/process/proposal_process.md

 * Project description (what it does, why it is valuable, origin and history)
 * Statement on alignment with Open Mainframe Project charter mission
 * Are there similar/releated projects in the out there?
 If so, what is different about this project?
-* Sponsor from TSC (sponsor helps mentor projects)
+* Sponsor from TAC (sponsor helps mentor projects)
 * Preferred maturity level (see [project stages](project_stages.md)))
 * License and contribution guidelines (refer to the [OMP guidelines](contribution_guidelines.md))
 * Source control (GitHub by default)